Cryyyystal/Analysis-of-Yelp-Review-for-Chipotle-Mexican-Grill/README.md

 In this project, I aim to apply several natural language processing tools to analyze reviews of Chipotle Mexican Grill on Yelp from 2005 to 2018 to discover improvement rooms and propose suggestions for Chipotle.

-**Database**
+**Data Resource**

 I merge the “business” table and the “review” table in Yelp Challenge Dataset, and extract Chipotle’s information.
 There are 9590 reviews of Chipotle in total.

 Yelp Challenge Dataset is an open source dataset so that you can easily follow my analysis procedure if you are interested.
-The link is here: https://www.yelp.com/dataset/challenge
+The data resource link is here: https://www.yelp.com/dataset/challenge

 **Structure**